mgoberfield/GIFTs/README.md

 For international distribution, IWXXM reports, due to their increased character length and expanded character set, shall be sent over the Extended ATS Message Handling System (AMHS) as a File Transfer Body Part.<sup>2</sup> The Bulletin class provides a convenient [write()](https://github.com/NOAA-MDL/GIFTs/blob/master/gifts/common/bulletin.py#L177) method to generate the `<MeterologicalBulletin>`<sup>3</sup> XML document for transmission over the AMHS.

 Because of the character length of the `<MeteorologicalBulletin>`, the File Transfer Body Part shall be a compressed file using the gzip protocol.
 By default, the `.encode()` method of the [Encoder](https://github.com/NOAA-MDL/GIFTs/blob/master/gifts/common/Encoder.py#L15) class is to generate an uncompressed file when the bulletin.write() method is invoked.
-To generate a compressed `<MeteorologicalBulletin>` file for transmission over the AMHS, supply an additional argument to the `.encode()` method, like so:

-    Encoder.encode(tacString, xml='xml.gz')
-An alternative method is to set the `compress` flag to True in the Bulletin object's write() method, like so:
+To generate a compressed `<MeteorologicalBulletin>` file for transmission over the AMHS is to set the `compress` flag to True in the Bulletin object's write() method, like so:

     bulletin.write(compress=True)
-Either method will generate a gzip file containing the `<MeteorologicalBulletin>` suitable for transmission over the AMHS.
+This will generate a gzip file containing the `<MeteorologicalBulletin>` suitable for transmission over the AMHS.

 ## Caveats
 The decoders were written to follow Annex 3 specifications for the TAC forms.
 If your observations or forecast products deviate significantly from Annex 3, then this software will likely refuse to encode the data into IWXXM.
 Fortunately, solutions can be readily found, ranging from trivial to challenging (see United States METAR/SPECI [reports](https://nws.weather.gov/schemas/iwxxm-us/3.0/examples/metars)).